wormhole-foundation/wormhole-scaffolding/solana/README.md

 First, you will need `cargo` and `anchor` CLI tools.
 If you need these tools, please visit the [Anchor book] for more details.

-Once you have the above CLI tools, install this subdirectory's dependencies, run `make dependencies`.
-This will set up `node_modules` and compile program BPFs from the `solana` directory of the [Wormhole repo].
+Once you have the above CLI tools, you can build the programs by simply running `make` which will also install this subdirectory's dependencies, such as `node_modules` and the Wormhole programs from the `solana` directory of the [Wormhole repo].

 ## Tests